emilyvertosick/Statistics-Course/docs/01-week1.md

 1. Download the "recommended" version of Rtools (in green) from [this site](https://cran.rstudio.com/bin/windows/Rtools/).
 2. Open the "Rtools##.exe" file and follow the installation instructions.
 3. After installation is complete, close RStudio and re-open by clicking on the "Statistics Course.RProj" file.
-4. Re-run the above code in the console to install the `gt` package.
+4. Re-run the above code in the console to install the packages.

 We will also be installing a package called `gtsummary` written by Dan Sjoberg, a statistician at MSKCC, which can format the results from your R code into a clean, publication-ready table.
 These tables can be copied and pasted from R into a Word document as well.
 The code below will install this package.